6 Ways to Engage an Alumni Network

 5. Encourage Employees & Executives to Take Part

-Having current company leaders attend events, host programs, and promote the corporate alumni program and initiatives to both current and past employees builds credibility and value into the alumni network.
+Having current company leaders attend events, host programs, and promote the corporate alumni network and initiatives to both current and past employees builds credibility and value into the alumni network.
 Cultivating this kind of relationship between current and former employees can lead to collaboration and development opportunities, as well as a sounding board for product testing and development.
-It can be as simple as the occasional note in a newsletter encouraging alumni to get in touch as well.
+It can be as simple as the occasional note in a newsletter encouraging corporate alumni to get in touch as well.

 6. Incorporate Feedback and Measure Activity